 Please remember that the required per term and total number of care plans are minimums.
 The purpose of writing care plans is not to reach a numeric goal, but to help you to learn to apply principles to your practice of clinical anesthesia, individualize your care for each patient's needs, and to document your preparation for cases.
 Any instructor is justified in requesting a written care plan from you at any time in your education, particularly if the case is one you have never done before.
 The lack of a written care plan (particularly for cases for which you are a novice, or in which your clinical performance does not meet objectives for your level) often correlates with a general lack of preparedness.
 It is expected that students prepare a handwritten care plan for all complex cases that they do.
 Students may need to prepare more than one care plan per day if they are assigned to more than one complex case, regardless of other cases assigned.
-Complex cases and equipment sizes.
+Complex cases include all pediatric cases, for which it is vital that you have pre-calculated the various doses and equipment sizes.
 Other complex cases include, but are not limited to: major vascular, neurosurgical, extraordinarily lengthy, expected high blood loss, unusual or complex positioning.